Quick Answer

 No. North Cyprus is not part of the European Union.
 EU law, GDPR, SEPA banking, and EU customs rules do not apply.
 The Republic of Cyprus (south) is an EU member state.
 The division of the island means only the southern part is covered by EU frameworks.

-Is healthcare free in North Cyprus?
+How does healthcare work for expats in North Cyprus?

 No. GESY, the national health insurance system of the Republic of Cyprus, does not operate in the north.
 Private health insurance is essential in North Cyprus.
 Costs range from approximately EUR 80-150/month for adults under 50.
 EHIC and GHIC cards are not valid in the TRNC.